Country Guide - VAT in Romania

 Taxability Rules for ESS:

-For the B2B supply of ESS, general rules for the place of supply are applied.
-For the B2C supply of ESS provided by foreign taxable persons, the VAT rate of the consumer's country of residence is applicable.
+For the B2B supply of ESS, general rules regarding the place of supply apply.
+For the B2C supply of ESS provided by foreign taxable persons, the VAT rate applicable to the consumer's country of residence is used.

 How much is VAT in Romania on ESS?